weibocom/motan/docs/wiki/en_quickstart.md

     }
     ```

-    Execute main function in Server will start a motan server listening on port 8002.
+    Execute main function in Server will start a Motan server listening on port 8002.

 4. Create and start RPC Client.